 Does CBN Oil Show Up on a Drug-Test?

-If you take CBN oil in the form of a full spectrum extract that contains some THC, you could fail a drug test because drug tests always screen for THC.
+If you take CBN oil in the form of a full spectrum extract that contains some THC, you could fail a drug test.
+Why?
+Because drug tests always screen for THC.

-CBN itself doesn’t get screened for, therefore if you use a broad-spectrum or isolate product, you won’t fail a drug test.
+CBN itself doesn’t get screened for, so if you use a broad-spectrum or isolate product, you won’t fail a drug test.

-Just make sure to always use a product that’s backed by a third-party lab-test report so you always know exactly whether and how much THC you’re ingesting.
+Make sure to always use a product that’s backed by a third-party lab-test report.
+So you always know exactly whether and how much THC you’re ingesting.